Som-Energia/somenergia-courses/apunts/auth.md

 - Client credentials (backchannel only) (legacy systems)
 - Device code: Cuando el usuario usa el cliente sin navegador, necesita validar por otro medio.

+The only flow is currently recommended is

+### Password flow

+Why not to use it:

+- Legacy transition flow
+- Exposes username and password to the application
+- Even on trusted applications, it increases the attack surface
+- Users get used to enter their password in multiples places
+- Unable to upgrade and use multifactor or passwordless authentication

 ### Implicit Flow

-Implicit flow is used when there is no backchannel available.
+Implicit flow is (was) used when there is no backchannel available.
 It means that there is no backend server to rely on.

+Compromise for this scenario years ago.
+Just use Authorization Code + PKCE

 (CAUTION: This flow is now not recommended to be used in SPA's)